Everything you need to know about Apple's iOS 12 Screen Time beta

 Apple listens.
 It has heard the complaints that people and their children are spending more time glued to their digital devices than they do to each other.
-At WWDC, it introduced its new iOS Screen Time feature aims to help us become aware of our digital habits, as a first step to empowering us to control them.
+And at WWDC, it introduced its new iOS Screen Time feature aims to help us become aware of our digital habits as a first step to empowering us to control them.

 What is Screen Time?

-Set to ship in Fall with iOS 12, Screen Time is Apple’s first attempt at dealing with the emerging problem of digital addiction.
+Set to ship in the fall with iOS 12, Screen Time is Apple’s first attempt at dealing with the emerging problem of digital addiction.

-It consists of tools to help expose how long you spend using your device and the apps you use when doing so, and controls to limit this use.
+It consists of tools to help expose how long you spend using your device and the apps you use when doing so, as well as controls to limit this use.

 NB: Screen Time is currently in beta.
 How it works may change by the time iOS 12 ships.
-The software may gain or lose additional features by the time it ships, also.
-Now we have that warning out of the way let’s figure out how to use it:
+The software may also gain or lose additional features by the time it ships.
+Now we have that warning out of the way, let’s figure out how to use it:

 Where to find Screen Time?